masse/collage-solver/README.md

 - Always specify your desired target output size (```-w <width> -h <height>```) from the start before changing any other options as the output dimension is a key factor of the algorithm.
-- If you find that there are large gaps in the finished output, most likely the output size is too large in relation to the combined images sizes.
-Use more images or decrease the output size.
+- If your collage has large gaps, the output size might be too large relative to your images.
+Add more images or reduce the output size.
-- Use a higher population setting instead of the default 1000.
-It will take a bit longer to run but will almost always improve the results.
+- Increasing the population from the default 1000 can improve results, though it increases processing time.
-- If you in the console output can see that the scoring keeps improving through all generations you may wish run the program longer.
-Default is 500 generations.
+- Monitor the console output for score improvement.
+If scores steadily increase, consider extending the default 500 generations running time.
-- Tweak the weight factors and observe the changes by running the program iteratively.
-Please note that the weight factors "compete" in relation to each other so there is no use in for example doubling all three and expecting that all three properties should improve.
+- Experiment with weight factors to see their effects.
+Remember, weight factors compete, so adjusting one often impacts others.
+Avoid uniformly increasing all weights.

 ## Background

-As many others I have a lot of digital photos from holidays and events with friends and family.
+Like many people, I've accumulated a vast collection of digital photos from countless holidays and gatherings with friends and family.
-I thought it would be fun to arrange them in a collage to create some large posters and then have them printed and in the end creating a " wall size" collage of images.
+I thought it would be exciting to transform these memories into stunning collages, print them as large posters, and ultimately create an impressive, wall-sized artwork.

 I started doing this manually in a photo editing program, but soon gave up as it was taking forever...
 Next I tried scripting a combination of [ImageMagick](https://imagemagick.org/) plugins to try to automate things, and it kind of worked,